Autopawn/gelasia-compacter/README.md

      30517578125 = 1110 0 01 00010 1100011010111111010100100110001111
     152587890625 = 1110 0 01 00101 0001110000110111100100110111111000011

----
-* src/test.c has example code of how the utility should be used.
+* [src/test.c](https://github.com/Autopawn/gelasia-compacter/blob/master/src/test.c) has example code of how the utility should be used.
-* doc/ has a .pdf with the description of the gelasia number representation and a .tex version as well.
----